Plate tectonics: Types of plate boundaries

 Subduction zones are of two types: ocean-to-continent subduction, where the dense oceanic lithosphere plunges beneath the less dense continent, or ocean-to-ocean subduction where older, cooler, denser oceanic crust slips beneath less dense oceanic crust.
 Deep marine trenches are typically associated with subduction zones, and the basins that develop along the active boundary are often called "foreland basins".

-Earthquakes trace the path of the downward-moving plate as it descends into asthenosphere, a trench forms, and as the subducted plate is heated it releases volatiles, mostly water from hydrous minerals, into the surrounding mantle.
+Earthquakes trace the path of the downward-moving plate as it descends into the asthenosphere.
+A trench forms and, as the subducted plate is heated, it releases volatiles, mostly water from hydrous minerals, into the surrounding mantle.
 The addition of water lowers the melting point of the mantle material above the subducting slab, causing it to melt.
 The magma that results typically leads to volcanism.

-At zones of ocean-to-ocean subduction a deep trench forms in an arc shape.
+At zones of ocean-to-ocean subduction, a deep trench forms in an arc shape.
 The upper mantle of the subducted plate then heats and magma rises to form curving chains of volcanic islands e.g. the Aleutian Islands, the Mariana Islands, the Japanese island arc.

-At zones of ocean-to-continent subduction mountain ranges form, e.g. the Andes, the Cascade Range.
+At zones of ocean-to-continent subduction, mountain ranges form, e.g. the Andes, the Cascade Range.

-At continental collision zones there are two masses of continental lithosphere converging.
+At continental collision zones, there are two masses of continental lithosphere converging.
 Since they are of similar density, neither is subducted.
 The plate edges are compressed, folded, and uplifted forming mountain ranges, e.g. Himalayas and Alps.
-Closure of ocean basins can occur at continent-to-continent boundaries.
+The closure of ocean basins can occur at continent-to-continent boundaries.